I was just made aware that my 2020 virtual tour of the

 I recently finally finished editing a shorter version of a 360° virtual tour to the

 ATLAS experiment in German (well, Berlin-German), which you can find on my YouTube channel.
 The English versions, both the full tour and the short version, are still available on the ATLAS YouTube channel.

-In addition to new animated logos for video productions of the ATLAS Collaboration, I have been working on a revised, 1080p version of the animated ATLAS detector slice, showing the interaction of different particles inside the ATLAS detector.
+new animated logos for video productions of the ATLAS Collaboration, I have been working on a revised, 1080p version of the animated ATLAS detector slice, showing the interaction of different particles inside the ATLAS detector.

 Here’s a low-resolution preview …